Table of Contents

 The original Fujifilm X100 is a 10-year-old camera.
 It can best any current smartphone, and rival some modern cameras as well.
-You can read my full blog post of this camera here & watch my full review of this camera right here.
+You can read my full blog post review on this camera here:

-So, here are 5 reasons to start your photography journey with the Fujifilm X100.
+So, whether you're new to photography, or you're considering testing and playing with the rangefinder-style cameras Fujifilm has to offer, here are 5 reasons to start your photography journey with the Fujifilm X100.

 1. The Image Quality

 The X100 has a 12mp sensor APS-C sensor, and perhaps that might not sound like a lot to you, but the image quality of this camera is incredible.
 The colour science is great and the film simulations are just a joy to use.

 I understand that for some people the convenience and ease of use of smartphones matter, but what does not matter is how new or expensive your smartphone is, the x100 is just an order of magnitude better than any smartphone ever made.
 Whether that matters to you or not, that's another subject.

 The limited selection of film simulations can be a good way to get you started manipulating colour and creating custom profiles.
 And you still have RAW files if you want to go that route as well.

 This one is shared with the xpro1 as well, If you've watched my videos, then you know that I personally prefer rangefinder-style cameras.

 Having the option to choose between the electronic and optical viewfinder is all that I ask, Living inside the electronic viewfinder on blinding bright sunny days, with a custom display menu that can show you the settings that you want to see.